bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 	============================ =========== =============================================== ===========================
-	startPageUid                 integer     UID of the page where to restart (listPid).     - showPageUid                  integer     UID of the single-page of a quiz (detailPid).   - resultPageUid                integer     UID of the page where to show quiz results.     - highscorePageUid             integer     UID of the page where to show a highscore.      - defaultQuizUid               integer     UID of the quiz to show.
+	startPageUid                 integer     UID of the page where to restart (listPid).     - showPageUid                  integer     UID of the single-page of a quiz (detailPid).   - closurePageUid               integer     UID of a closure-page of a quiz.                - resultPageUid                integer     UID of the page where to show quiz results.     - highscorePageUid             integer     UID of the page where to show a highscore.      - defaultQuizUid               integer     UID of the quiz to show.
 1